Single (aka Single-Bilingual)

 - "From U.K. p.l.c." – As noted above, PLC is an initialism for "Public Limited Company," a U.K. legal entity roughly equivalent to a U.S. public corporation with shares traded on the stock exchange.

 - "Perdóneme, me llamo Neil" – Spanish for "Pardon me, my name is Neil."
-It's interesting that, although Neil has stated clearly that the character he's portraying in this song is not himself but rather "a glib
+Although Neil has stated clearly that the character he's portraying in this song is not himself but rather "a glib

 - "Brussels, Bonn, and Barcelona" – Of course, major cities in Belgium, Germany, and Spain, respectively.
 A lesser lyricist might have offered something like, oh, "Paris, Rome, and Barcelona."
 But Neil gets his alliteration on with the voiced bilabial plosives and, in so doing, serves up this subtly semi-comic delight.